 - Core and cut the cauliflower into large chunks.
 Scoop about half of the cauliflower into your food processor and pulse until it looks like rice or couscous.
 Be careful not to over process and make a paste.
 Transfer to a bowl and continue with the remaining cauliflower.

 - Meanwhile, heat broiler to high.
 Transfer mahi mahi to a foil lined baking sheet.
 Broil, without turning over, until browned and just cooked through, about 6 minutes.
-Drizzle with more Soy Ginger, squeeze lime juice over top and serve with cauliflower rice.
+Drizzle with more Sesame Ginger, squeeze lime juice over top and serve with cauliflower rice.